Casa Amadeo, antigua Casa Hernandez

 Casa Amadeo, antigua Casa Hernández is the oldest continuously-occupied Latin music store in New York City and the Bronx, having opened in 1941.

-Casa Amadeo is located in a historic apartment building located in the Longwood section of The Bronx, New York.
+Casa Amadeo is located in a historic apartment building in Longwood, Bronx.
 Designed by James F. Meehan, the apartment building was built in 1905 and named The Manhaset.
 The building is a six-story, Neo-Renaissance style building with commercial storefronts on the first floor.
 The lower two stories are faced with rusticated stone and the upper floors in red brick.
 It features a projecting entrance porch flanked by Corinthian order columns.
 The building is managed by local grassroots organization Banana Kelly, which has rehabilitated and maintained buildings in Longwood since the 1970s.

 History

-The first Puerto Rican owned music store in New York City, Almacenes Hernández was founded by Victoria Hernández and her brother Rafael Hernández at 1724 Madison Avenue in 1927.
+The first Puerto Rican owned music store in New York City, Almacenes Hernández, was founded by siblings Victoria Hernández and Rafael Hernández at 1724 Madison Avenue in 1927.
 Almacenes Hernández was sold to record producer Luis Cuevas in 1939.

 The second music store founded by the siblings, Casa Hernández, was founded in 1941.
-It was sold in 1969 to musician and composer Miguel Angel "Mike" Amadeo, who renamed it Casa Amadeo, antigua Casa Hernández.
+It was sold in 1969 to musician and composer Miguel Ángel "Mike" Amadeo, who renamed it Casa Amadeo, antigua Casa Hernández.
 Mike Amadeo still owns and operates the music store.

 It was listed on the National Register of Historic Places in 2001.